|Company name:||Oviva UK Limited|

 11.2 The lawful bases on which we rely in order to use the information which we collect about you for the purposes set out in this statement will be:

+Legitimate interest is the lawful basis for processing personal data within Oviva’s self-pay services.
 Using your information will be necessary for our legitimate commercial interest and our interest is not outweighed by the potential impact on your privacy.
-For example, we rely on legitimate interest as our lawful basis for providing you with our Oviva app and registering you so that you are able to use the app.

 12. SHARING YOUR INFORMATION